elizabethbkim/rape-kits-data/README.md

 ## support

-Feel free to email ebkim@alumni.stanford.edu if you have any questions about the data -- or need advice hounding a state for more data on their rape kits.
+Feel free to email ebkim@alumni.stanford.edu if you have any questions about the data -- or need advice on hounding a state for more.

 ## acknowledgments